scheme-requests-for-implementation/srfi-126/srfi-126.md

 ---------

 This specification provides an alternative to SRFI-125.
-It builds on the R6RS hashtables API instead of SRFI-69, with backwards compatible additions such as weak and ephemeral hashtables, an external representation, API support for hashing strategies that require a pair of hash functions, and better API support for very large hash tables.
+It builds on the R6RS hashtables API instead of SRFI-69, with only fully backwards compatible additions such as weak and ephemeral hashtables, an external representation, and API support for hashing strategies that require a pair of hash functions.
 Some of these additions are optional to support, so as to aid in adoption of the SRFI by smaller Scheme implementations which would otherwise disregard the SRFI entirely.
 Other additions are limited to utility procedures.
 It does not depend on SRFI-114 (Comparators), and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.

 The inclusion criteria for utility procedures is that they be